 Closely related to this, we must also recognize God’s image in other people and love our neighbors as ourselves.
 In the Bible, God condemns murder because it takes the life of someone made in God’s image (Genesis 9:6).
 God also says it absurd to pretend you can praise God while at the same time you hate or curse another person who is made in God’s image (James 3:9).
 The most important thing about anyone you meet, then, is not gender or skin color or IQ or income level, but the fact that this person bears God’s image and therefore ought to be loved.
-Loving God and loving our neighbor–that’s the summary of biblical morality, and it’s the only way God’s image comes to full expression in us.
-But, sad to say, we all have a terrible tendency to rebel against God and to mistreat our neighbor.
+Loving God and loving our neighbor—that’s the summary of biblical morality, and it’s the only way God’s image comes to full expression in us.

 We need to get out of this mess somehow.
 We need to restore the image of God that we’ve defaced.
 But we can’t do this on our own.
 We can’t undo the effects of Adam’s sin.
 What we need is nothing less than a new Adam.
 We need someone who bears God’s image and obeys God and perfectly resembles him.
 And we need the life of this perfect image-bearer in us.

-Some people, including a number of prominent thinkers and authors, don’t believe humanity was created in God’s image and don’t recognize Jesus for who he is.
+Some people, including some prominent thinkers and authors, don’t believe humanity was created in God’s image and don’t recognize Jesus for who he is.
 Is that because they’re so brilliant?
 No, it’s because they are blind.
 Satan “has blinded the minds of unbelievers,” says the Bible, “so that they cannot see the light of the gospel of the glory of God in the face of Christ, who is the image of God” (2 Corinthians 4:4).

 But, thank God, even if you’ve been blinded, you can receive sight through God’s Holy Spirit.
 He can overcome your blindness and show you the truth.
 You can be born again to new life through faith in Christ and be recreated in God’s image.
 So believe in Jesus and follow him.
 Then the words of Scripture will apply to you: “You have taken off the old self with its practices and have put on the new self, which is being renewed in knowledge in the image of its Creator” (Colossians 3:9-10).

-But, Father, we also confess how dreadfully we’ve misused all this.
+We confess how dreadfully we’ve misused all this.
 We’ve sinned and vandalized your image in us.
 We’ve failed to resemble your holiness and righteousness.